jdupak/diploma-thesis/src/00_thesis.md

 This chapter describes the process of designing the gccrs borrow-checker, the decisions made during the process, and the final design.
 Special emphasis is placed on a new borrow-checker intermediate representation (BIR) and its usage in the analysis.
 The chapter also describes other modifications of the compiler necessary to support borrow-checking.
 The final section briefly describes the design of error reporting.

-## Analysis of the Fact Collection Problem
+## Analysis of the Fact Collection Problem {#sec:analysis-of-the-fact-collection-problem}

 This section described options for fact collection in gccrs that were considered and experimented with during the initial design phase.
 Due to the differences between internal representations of rustc and gccrs, it was impossible to copy the rustc approach exactly.
 The considered options were to use HIR directly, to implement MIR in gccrs, or to design a new IR for borrow-checking with multiple options to place it inside the compilation pipeline.

-The analysis has been control-flow sensitive since NLL's introduction in rustc (see section [2.1](#the-evolution-of-borrow-checking-in-rustc)), requiring us to match the required facts, which are specific to Rust semantics, with control-flow graph nodes.
+The analysis has been control-flow sensitive since NLL's introduction in rustc (see @sec:evolution), requiring us to match the required facts, which are specific to Rust semantics, with control-flow graph nodes.
 We need to distinguish between pointers (in unsafe Rust) and references.
 Pointers are not subject to borrow-checking, but references are.
 Furthermore, we need to distinguish between mutable and immutable references since they have different rules, which is essential for borrow-checking[^afcp1].
 Each type must carry information about its lifetimes and their variances (described later in this chapter).
 We need to store the explicit lifetime parameters from explicit user type annotation.

 The only IR in GCC that contains CFG information is GIMPLE; however, under normal circumstances, GIMPLE is language agnostic.
 It is possible to annotate GIMPLE statements with language-specific information using special statements, which would have to be generated from special information that would need to be added to GENERIC.
 The statements would need to be preserved by the middle-end passes until the pass building the CFG (that includes 11 passes), after which facts could be collected.
 After that, the facts would need to be discarded to avoid complicating the tens of following passes[^afcp2][@gccint, p.
 141], and RTL generation.
 This approach was discussed with senior GCC developers and quickly rejected as it would require a large amount of work and leak front-end-specific information into the middle-end, making it more complex.
 No attempt was made to experiment with this approach.